Refugee Travel Document Processing Time: How to Solve Timing Issues

 2. Issuance of Biometrics Appointment Notice (4-6 Weeks from Filing)

-To get a refugee travel document, you must attend a mandatory biometrics appointment.
+To get a refuge passport USA travel document, you must attend a mandatory biometrics appointment.
 At the biometrics appointment, your digital fingerprints are taken.
 Before your biometrics appointment, you are sent a biometrics appointment notice.
 This notice typically comes about 6 weeks from the time you file your refugee travel document application.
 The biometrics appointment notice specifies the time and date of the biometrics appointment.
 The appointment notice also includes important information about what you are required to bring with you to the biometrics appointment and how to reschedule the appointment if necessary.

 3. Actual Biometrics Appointment Date (6-8 Weeks from Filing)